ShanlinKe/COVID-19/README.md

 # Introduction

-This REPO contains in-house scripts (R, Python), data and detailed instructions for users to reproduce much of the analyses we have done for our manuscript titled "Dissecting the Role of the Human Microbiome in COVID-19 via Metagenome-assembled Genomes".
+This REPO contains in-house scripts, data and detailed instructions for users to reproduce much of the analyses we have done for our manuscript titled "Dissecting the Role of the Human Microbiome in COVID-19 via Metagenome-assembled Genomes".

 If further assisstance is required, please do not hesitate to contact me by raise an issue in the "Issues" section of this REPO.